Hyperbolic Fine-Tuning for Large Language Models: Preliminary

-To facilitate projection between the hyperboloid and its tangent spaces, we utilize two critical mappings: the exponential and logarithmic maps.
+To facilitate projection between the hyperboloid and its tangent spaces at $\mathbf{x}$, one can utilize two critical mappings: the exponential and logarithmic maps.
 The \textit{exponential map} at $\mathbf{x}$, denoted $\exp_{\mathbf{x}}^K$, projects a vector from the tangent space $\mathcal{T}_{\mathbf{x}} \mathcal{L}_K^n$ back onto the hyperboloid.
 Conversely, the \textit{logarithmic map}, denoted $\log_{\mathbf{x}}^K$, maps a point on the hyperboloid to the tangent space at $\mathbf{x}$.
-The relevant formulas are given in Appendix~\ref{appendix:exponential_and_logarithmic_map}.
+The detailed formulas are given in Appendix~\ref{appendix:exponential_and_logarithmic_map}.

+\textbf{LoRA Adapter.} The LoRA adapter provides an efficient approach for modifying LLMs with minimal computational overhead.
+Instead of retraining the entire model, LoRA focuses on adjusting specific components within the model's architecture to transform an input $\mathbf{x}\in\mathbb{R}^d$ into an output $\mathbf{z}\in\mathbb{R}^k$.
+In practice, LoRA targets the weight matrices found in each Transformer layer of an LLM.
+Typically, the weight $W$ of the Transformer, which resides in the dimensions $\mathbb{R}^{k \times d}$, is adapted through a low-rank approximation.
+This is achieved by introducing an additional term, $\Delta W$, to the original weight matrix:

+Here, $A \in \mathbb{R}^{r \times d}$ and $B \in \mathbb{R}^{k \times r}$ represent two smaller, learnable matrices where $r$ is the rank of these matrices, which is significantly less than either $d$ or $k$.
+This design choice ensures that $r \ll \min(d, k)$, thereby reducing the complexity of the model adaptation.
+During the fine-tuning process, only the matrices $A$ and $B$ are adjusted, while the pre-existing weights $W$ are kept frozen.
+This method significantly decreases the number of parameters that need to be trained, from $d\cdot k$ to $(d+k)\cdot r$, enhancing the efficiency of the fine-tuning process.
+As a result, LoRA enables the targeted adaptation of LLMs, allowing them to transform an input $\mathbf{x}$ into an output $\mathbf{z}$ while maintaining high performance and adapting to new tasks or datasets with a fraction of the computational resources typically required.